ngworker/lumberjack/README.md

 #### Default log levels

-When the `levels` setting is not configured, log levels are configured depending on whether your application runs in development mode or production mode.
+When the `levels` setting is not configured, log levels are configured depending on whether our application runs in development mode or production mode.

 By default, in development mode, **all** log levels are enabled.